 Before the pump can be primed, booster line valves, drain valves, cooling line valve, and all other openings into the pump must be closed and absolutely air tight.
-In cases where the discharge side of the pump is sealed by a check valve, the main discharge valves need not be closed.
+The discharge side of the pump is sealed by a check valve, therefore the main discharge valves need not be closed.